Delaware Labor Laws Guide

 Records kept for 2 years

-Any documents relating to basic employment and earning, such as wages, timecards/timesheets, billing records, and any bonuses or deductions from pay.
+Any documents relating to basic employment and earnings, such as wages, timecards/timesheets, billing records, and any bonuses or deductions from pay.

 Records kept for 3 years